plantiful/app/README.md

   - `watering recommendations`
   - `representative photos`
   - ... (more info [here](https://documenter.getpostman.com/view/24599534/2s93z5A4v2) or [in this response body](https://www.postman.com/winter-shadow-932363/workspace/kindwise/example/24599534-6b255bc8-d037-49a3-852e-82ca9cf00041)) - Also add language parameter to the request
-- [ ] Set sign in button opacity to 0.6 when one or both of the input fields are empty
-- [ ] Fix input reference on sign in and sign up screen
+- [x] Fix input reference on sign in and sign up screen